edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking-in-process.md

 The demo for this extension is represented by a test class.

 * In Visual Studio go to the `DotNet.Sdk.Extensions.Testing.Demos project`.
-* Run the tests for the [HttpResponseMockingDemoTests class](/demos/DotNet.Sdk.Extensions.Testing.Demos/HttpMocking/HttpResponseMockingDemoTests.cs).
+* Run the tests for the [InProcessHttpResponseMockingDemoTests class](/demos/DotNet.Sdk.Extensions.Testing.Demos/HttpMocking/InProcess/InProcessHttpResponseMockingDemoTests.cs).

-Analyse the [HttpResponseMockingDemoTests class](/demos/DotNet.Sdk.Extensions.Testing.Demos/HttpMocking/HttpResponseMockingDemoTests.cs) for more information on how this extension works.
+Analyse the [InProcessHttpResponseMockingDemoTests class](/demos/DotNet.Sdk.Extensions.Testing.Demos/HttpMocking/InProcess/InProcessHttpResponseMockingDemoTests.cs) for more information on how this extension works.